dennisss/dacha/pkg/vision/mocap/doc/network_switch.md

     - $90 new
     - Good for ~4 cameras

-If you are purely concerned about cost, you can get old enterprise switches off eBay (these may be louder / less efficient and tend to not any more manufacturer support):
+If you are purely concerned about cost, you can get old enterprise switches off eBay (these may be louder / less efficient and tend to no longer have any more manufacturer support):

 - `Aruba S2500-48P-4X L3 POE+`
     - <$100 on eBay.